XenonPy/Tklib2/README.md

 As stated earlier, Tklib2 is under the public domain.
 Feel free to do anything with it (except 2 exceptions stated in the first section).

 ## Updates
-v0.2: The first beta has now been released!
-This version adds textboxes and some improvements. v0.3: This Alpha release adds tagged textboxes, and more improvements.
+* v0.2: The first beta has now been released!
+This version adds textboxes and some improvements.
+* v0.3: This beta release adds colored labels, images, and more!

 ## Contributing
 If you'd like to contribute to Tklib2, follow the guidelines in CONTRIBUTING.md